brunch/brunch-with-chaplin/README.md

 except a few changes:

 * Added Header.
-* Added authentication abstractions (`SessionController`, `LoginView` etc).
 * CommonJS is used instead of AMD, because it's easier to use & debug.

 ## Features
-* HTML5Boilerplate 4.0.0 html & css are included.
+* HTML5Boilerplate html & css are included.
 * CoffeeScript + Stylus + Handlebars as app languages
 (you can change this to anything you want)
-* Backbone as main framework
+* Backbone as main MVC/MVP library, Chaplin as meta-framework.
-* Supports IE8 and up.
+* Support of IE8 and up.
 * Cross-module communication using the Mediator and Publish/Subscribe patterns
 * Controllers for managing individual UI views
 * Rails-style routes which map URLs to controller actions